Serial-ATA/lofty-rs/doc/NEW_TAG.md

 ## Directory Layout

 To define a new tag format, first determine if it is supported by a single format.
-In this case it is, so we would place its definition in a subdirectory of the Foo directory, where we defined the Foo audio format.
+In this example it is, so we would place its definition in a subdirectory of the `foo` directory, where we defined the Foo audio format.
 If this was a generic tag format supported by multiple audio formats, like ID3, you'd simply define it in its own folder inside [src/](../src).